nodeschool/organizers/CONTRIBUTING.md

 #### improve documentation

+A big part of nodeschool is documenting our process in a way that helps other organizers build successful communities around the world.

 If you come across something that is unclear, either in a workshop, on our website, or anywhere else that has content tracked by git, please **send pull requests**!

 If you have never sent a pull request before, we have a workshop that teaches you how: